stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 When this spell is cast, you gain resistance to physical damage for the duration.
 If you are hit by a weapon attack while this spell is active, you gain a retribution charge, wbhich you can choose to spend before the spell ends to deal an additional 2d12 energy damage when you hit with a weapon attack.
 Once you expend the charge, the spell ends.

+## Ceremony
+*1st Level Warding (Ritual)*<br>
+**Casting Time:** 1 Hour<br>
+**Range:** Touch<br>
+**Components:** V, S, M *(Powdered silver worth 25 gp, which is consumed.)*<br>
+**Duration:** Instantaneous

+*You perform a special religious ceremony that is infused with magic.*

+When you cast the spell, choose one of the following rites, the target of which must be within 10 feet of you throughout the casting.

+**Atonement.** You touch one willing creature whose alignment has changed, and you make a DC 20 spellcasting ability check.
+On a successful check, you restore the target to its original alignment.

+**Bless Water.** You touch one vial of water and cause it to become holy water.

+**Coming of Age.** You touch one humanoid who is a young adult.
+For the next 24 hours, whenever the target makes an ability check, it can roll a d4 and add the number rolled to the ability check.
+A creature can benefit from this rite only once.

+**Dedication.** You touch one humanoid who wishes to be dedicated to your god’s service.
+For the next 24 hours, whenever the target makes a defence check, it can roll a d4 and add the number rolled to the save.
+A creature can benefit from this rite only once.

+**Funeral Rite.** You touch one corpse, and for the next 7 days, the target can’t become undead by any means short of a wish spell.

+**Wedding.** You touch adult humanoids willing to be bonded together in marriage.
+For the next 7 days, each target gains a +2 bonus to Strength and Dexterity defence vs melee and ranged attacks while they are within 30 feet of each other.
+A creature can benefit from this rite again only if widowed.

 ## Mage Armour
 *1st Level Warding (Ritual)*<br>
 **Casting Time:** 2 Actions<br>